Kulgar/lgm_redmine/README.md

 * Send a notification to users linked to a project when a task is created (explain Action Mailer), add an attachment
 * Explain TDD
 * Explain translations (i18n)

-## Some other topics:
+* Show usual gems

+## If we have time:

 * Explain how to create API
 * Explain documentation

-## If we have time:
+* Use another db
 * Explain rails/rake tasks (and create one - for cronjobs for instance)
 * Explain turbolinks
 * Explain concerns